(Updated for 2024 + 2025)

 Obtaining Special Use Permits & Leave No Trace

-Permits: Most locations are going to require a special use permit in order to legally host your ceremony on-site.
+Permits: Most locations require a special use permit to legally host your ceremony on-site.
+This is one of the most important things to know about how to elope in Arkansas, or anywhere for that matter.
 You can contact the park services connected to your desired location for more info on the permit process and cost.
-If you’re unsure what park service manages the area, ask one of your elopement-specialized vendors if they can help connect you to the right contact.
+If you’re unsure what park service manages the area, ask one of your elopement-specialized vendors if they can help connect you to the right people.
 Most areas have a max headcount (including you, your guests, and your vendors) allowed.
 Most areas will not let you set up chairs, an altar, or floral arrangements, or toss florals/confetti/glitter/etc..
 Failure to abide by the rules within your permit can result in a fine, so be sure to thoroughly go over your elopement plans with the park, read through the permit carefully, and ask any questions you have.

-Leave No Trace: A part of your duty as a special use permit holder is to uphold Leave No Trace principles (LNT).
+Leave No Trace: A part of your duty as a citizen, and especially as a special use permit holder, is to uphold Leave No Trace principles (LNT).
+This is yet another one of the most vital things to know about how to elope in Arkansas, because we are the “natural state”, afterall.
 You can familiarize yourself with LNT on the official website here.
 In short, please remember to leave as little impact on the land as possible so we can keep our parks open for future visitors and couples wanting to elope in the outdoors.

 What an Elopement Day Timeline Looks Like